vinay-nb/vinay-tech-blog/content/blog/linux_booting_process/index.md

 ---
-title: Booting process of the Linux Operating System
+title: Booting process of the Linux
 date: "2021-04-15T01:03:37.121Z"
-description: "Booting process of Linux operating system under the hood"
+description: "Booting process of Linux kernel under the hood"
 ---

-In this blog, I am going to walk you through the booting process of the Linux operating system. </br>
+In this blog, I am going to walk you through the booting process of the Linux kernel. </br>

 **Linux Operating System**</br>
 It a family of free and open-source, operating systems based upon the _linux kernel_ and was developed by _Linus Torvalds_.
 The first version of the Linux kernel was published on _September 17, 1991_.

-Mainly there are 6 steps in which the linux operating boots up.<br/>
+Mainly there are 6 steps in which the Linux boots up.<br/>
 1\.
 BIOS<br/>
 2\.
 MBR<br/>
 3\.
 GRUB<br/>